DennisGoldfarb/PioneerConverter/README.md

 There are three ways to get **PioneerConverter**:

 1. **Installers** – Download the installer for your platform from the releases page.
-Installers are available for macOS&nbsp;M1/M2 (ARM64), macOS&nbsp;Intel (x64), Linux (x64) and Windows (x64).
 Running the installer puts a `PioneerConverter` command on your `PATH`.
+Installers are available for:
+    - macOS&nbsp;M1/M2 (ARM64)
+    - macOS&nbsp;Intel (x64)
+    - Linux (x64)
+    - Windows (x64).
-2. **Precompiled binaries** – Releases also contain zipped binaries for Linux and Windows.
+3. **Precompiled binaries** – Zipped binaries are available for Linux and Windows.
 Extract them anywhere and, on Linux, run `chmod +x /path/to/PioneerConverter` before executing.
 We currently do not publish zipped binaries for macOS due to Gatekeeper code‑signing restrictions.
-3. **Build from source** – If you prefer to build the tool yourself, follow the steps in the [Build from source](#build-from-source) section below.
+4. **Build from source** – If you prefer to build the tool yourself, follow the steps in the [Build from source](#build-from-source) section below.

 ## Usage